schubergphilis/xs2a/doc/roadmap.md

 - Get list of reachable accounts.
 Embedded approach.
 - Get balances for a given account.
 Embedded approach.
 - Migration to package and Maven GroupId "de.adorsys.psd2": XS2A and Consent Management
+- Remove empty links in the responses.

 ## version 1.10 (Planned date: 26.10.2018)
 - Cancellation of (future/recurring) payments.
 Embedded approach.
 - Get account details of the list of accessible accounts.
 Embedded approach.
 - Get a confirmation on the availability of funds.
 Embedded approach.
-- Confirmation of funds request.
-Add interface on side of SPI.

-## version 1.11 (Planned date: 09.11.2018)
-- Support of Berlin Group XS2A Specification 1.3
-- Consent access Validator
-- Support of multicurrency account
+- Support encryption of aspspConsentData.
-- Multitier support in Consent Manager

-## version 1.12 (Planned date: 23.11.2018)
-- Support XML based endpoints
-- Remove empty links in the responses.

-## version 1.13 (Planned date 07.12.2018)
-- Decoupled SCA approach support
+- PIS Support a matrix payment-product/payment-type in aspsp-profile and corresponding services.